 That’s it.
 That’s the whole proposal.
 If it works as I believe it will, then it will be a matter of sharing the news through Veterans networks, which are generally reliable community voices.

-Now if you care to, for a deeper look at how pesticides in tobacco products may be affecting population-wide mental health please check this updated blog post from a few years ago
+Now if you care to, here’s a deeper look at how pesticides in tobacco products may be affecting population-wide mental health.

 To round out this discussion:

 Pesticides are not only impacting Veteran suicides – by my reckoning they are very likely implicated in Gulf War Syndrome.
 The Tobacco Cartel and the US government have had all these facts for years and have acted together to conceal them from Veterans fighting this savage enemy within – Gulf War Syndrome.

 We know that many linkages between multiple pesticide exposures, the use of pyridostigmine bromide, and development of Gulf War Syndrome were established long ago.

 What none of those trying to help GWS victims, nor the Veterans nor their families know, because there has not been a single published study on the topic since the 1970s, is that all cigarette smokers are inhaling multiple classes of pesticides, with heavy smokers inhaling many hundreds of times a day.